itdevcloud/japp-sprout/japp-se-common/README.md

 - Install GnuPG

 ## Build
-- Run build.bat - it will build and install japp-se-common.jar into apicore and apiapp's ./local_repo folder
+- Run build.bat - it will build and install japp-se-common.jar into apicore and apiapp and japp-app's ./local_repo folder

 ## Publish to central Library